Inbibo/adonisfx_docs/docs/faq.md

 ## How can I simulate skin?

 Skin can be simulated using the [AdnSkin](maya/skin) deformer.
-This deformer requires a target mesh or meshes to drive the skin simulation (i.e. the fascia) and a mesh to apply the deformer to (skin mesh).
+This deformer requires one or more target meshes to drive the skin simulation (i.e. the fascia) and a mesh to apply the deformer to (skin mesh).
 A simple setup is explained [here](maya/simple_setup#adnskin).

 ## How can I simulate fascia?